YamiRaiCode/learning-js-with-projects/README.md

 I'm learning JavaScript right now because I want to work my way up to being a Front-End developer.
 And in order to track my development and become used to GitHub, I wanted to share it here.
 Maybe I can inspire people who, like me, are just starting out, to NEVER GIVE UP.

+"A journey of a thousand miles begins with a single step."

 ### What will happen next?

 There are currently no projects in the repository because I'm in the learning phase.
 I will share what I learn day by day on this page.
 And as I complete each project, I will add to the repository.
 WISH ME LUCK :shipit: